Tiled Conservatory Roof Cost

 Tiled Roof Supply Costs

-Basic composite tiles cost about £20 to £30 per square metre, whereas proper slate is approximately twice as much (£40 to £60, whereas clay tiles can sit somewhere in between.
+Basic composite tiles cost around £20 to £30 per square metre, while natural slate is typically around twice that at £40 to £60 per square metre.
+Clay tiles generally fall somewhere between the two.

 Basic Composite Tiles – Materials Only: